Saudi crown prince says Khashoggi's killing was 'heinous crime'

 Saudi Arabia's Crown Prince Mohammed bin Salman said Wednesday that the killing of writer Jamal Khashoggi was a "heinous crime that cannot be justified."

-"The crime was really painful to all Saudis and I believe it is painful to every human in the world," he said at a Saudi economic conference in Riyadh.
+"The crime was really painful to all Saudis and I believe it is painful to every human in the world," he said at an economic conference in Riyadh.

-Crown Prince Mohammed's remarks on the killing marked the first time he has spoken publicly about the scandal since Saudi Arabia acknowledged last week that Khashoggi was killed.
+Crown Prince Mohammed's remarks on the killing were his first since Saudi Arabia acknowledged last week that Khashoggi was killed.

 He was addressing the Future Investment Initiative, a glittering gathering aimed at showcasing oil-rich Saudi Arabia as a moderate, high-tech mecca.